 Prostate cancer occurs when cancer cells begin to grow in the prostate tissue.
 If those cells travel out of the prostate to distant parts of the body, it is called metastatic prostate cancer.

 Who Gets Prostate Cancer?

-Anyone who was born a man and still has a prostate can get prostate cancer.
+Anyone who was born male and still has a prostate can get prostate cancer.